jeguzzi/enki/_sources/examples.rst.txt

 Basic Examples
 --------------

-These three example show how to create a world, add robot and objects, read sensors and perform actions.
+These three examples show how to create a world, add robots and objects, read sensors and perform actions.

 E-puck
 ~~~~~~~